chiubaca/notes/permanent-notes/I-hiked-to-everest-basecamp.md

 We onboarded a tiny and shaky plane from Kathmundu a flew for about an hour to arrive at Lukkla.

 Stepping off the plane we witnessed the towering mountains all around us.
-The scale of these mountains surrounding you is hard a feeling to explain, but in a word, _humbling_.
+I have no other word to describe the scale of these mountains but, _humbling_.

 The team and I had to wait for a little bit for our luggage before we could begin.
 The plane was not big enough to store everybody's backpacks so they were coming in the next plane in.